espocrm/documentation/docs/development/how-to-start.md

 You also need to enable [developer mode](#configuration-for-development).

-After building you will be able to run the instance in your browser right from the project root directory, considering that your web server is properly configured.
+After building, you will be able to run the instance in your browser right from the project root directory, considering that your web server is properly configured.

 ### Building